ninjaninja140/templates-node-javascript/README.md

 ### Testing

-If you have a different file structure than the one that is currently set up where `index.ts` is your main file please make sure to set up the `test` script in the `package.json` file to point to the file you wish to run.
+If you have a different file structure than the one that is currently set up where `index.js` is your main file please make sure to set up the `test` script in the `package.json` file to point to the file you wish to run.

 To test your application run either of the two commands: